Break the Barriers Gymnastics Program

 About

-Break the Barriers Gymnastics Program offers gymnastics classes that use equipment such as the trampoline, tumble track, parallel bars, uneven bars, high bar, spring floor, vault, rings, and balance beam.
-The program also includes a Toddler & Me gymnastics class that introduces young children and their adults to basic gymnastics skills.
+Break the Barriers Gymnastics Program includes gymnastics on equipment such as trampoline, tumble track, parallel bars, uneven bars, high bar, spring floor, vault, rings, and balance beam.
+The program also offers activities connected to Day Camp and Summer Cheer Camp, along with dance, martial arts, American Sign Language, stunts, music, archery, aquatics, health and fitness, tumbling, parkour, and cheer.

-• Price: Monthly fees are $75 per month for one hour per week and $150 per month for two hours per week; fees are due at registration, are nonrefundable, and no credit is given, and these fees do not apply to classes through Yosemite/Monarch, Central Valley Regional Center, or Self Determination.
+• Price: Monthly fees are $75 per month for one hour per week and $150 per month for two hours per week; fees are due at registration, are nonrefundable, and no credit is given; these fees do not apply to classes through Yosemite/Monarch, Central Valley Regional Center, or Self Determination

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.